Image by Jitendra Singh - Indian Travel Photographer 500px Images

 Note: the Taj is closed every Friday to anyone not attending prayers at the mosque.

-Cameras and videos are permitted but you can't take photographs inside the mausoleum itself, and the areas in which you can take videos are quite limited.
+Cameras and videos are permitted, but you can't take photographs inside the mausoleum itself.
 Tripods are banned.

 Remember to retrieve your free 500ml bottle of water and shoe covers (included in Taj ticket price).
-If you keep your ticket you get small entry-fee discounts when visiting Agra Fort, Fatehpur Sikri, Akbar's Tomb or the Itimad-ud-Daulah on the same day.
-You can also pick up an audio guide (₹120).
-Bags much bigger than a money pouch are not allowed inside; free bag storage is available at the west gate.
-Any food or tobacco will be confiscated when you go through security.
+If you keep your ticket, you get small entry-fee discounts when visiting Agra Fort, Fatehpur Sikri, Akbar's Tomb or the Itimad-ud-Daulah on the same day.
+Bags much bigger than a money pouch are not allowed inside; free bag storage is available.
+Any food or tobacco will be confiscated when you go through security, as will pens.

 • Inside the Grounds